meznom/qca/README.md

   (GCC or Clang).
 * `USE_CXX_FLAGS_DEBUG`.
 Compiler flags for Debug build type.

+## Building a Conda package

+The QCA exact diagonalization module now comes with a [conda][5] recipe, so conda can be used to build and install a binary package.
+In the `source_dir`:

+    $ conda build ./conda/
+    $ conda install --use-local qca

+Note that the conda recipe fetches the latest version of this QCA exact diagonalization module from Bitbucket / git.

 ## Usage

 Recommended usage is via the `qca` python module.
 The unit tests in `qca.test`